gabriel-dval/mnist_cnns/README.md

     python mnist_fc.py

-When running the notebook, please make sure you input the proper data path and keep the images associated with the notebook in its directory.
+When running the notebook or the scripts, please make sure you input the proper data path and keep the images associated with the notebook in its directory.